Ericthestein/CryptoProphet/README.md

 This repository houses CryptoProphet, an app that retrieves the last 24 hourly prices of a given cryptocurrency token, runs these values through a forecasting algorithm, calculates statistics based on the next 24 hourly predicted prices, and summarizes its findings.

+## Try it Out

+To try out CryptoProphet, use this endpoint: https://container-service-1.fjuqejd7h0rbe.us-east-1.cs.amazonlightsail.com/[ticker] where [ticker] corresponds to a cryptocurrency ticker, such as "ethusd".
+For example, the endpoint https://container-service-1.fjuqejd7h0rbe.us-east-1.cs.amazonlightsail.com/ethusd would return price predictions about Ethereum given the last day's price history.

 ## Building With Docker

 To build a Docker image of CryptoProphet, run `docker build --progress=plain -t crypto_prophet .`